dstN/tmScrape/README.md

 # tmScrape
-local web scraping of the transfer records from transfermarkt.com
+local web scraping of the (max first 25 entries) transfer records from transfermarkt.com
 # usage
 just clone/download the repository and open index.html in your browser.
 # format